By John Turney

 s free safety.
 Dennis Smith is, too, as a strong safety. sd

-We looked at the kicking percentages and distance and these were the top 2 kickers of this decade.
-The top net punters got the nod.
+We looked at the kicking percentages and distance and these were the top two kickers of this decade.
+The top net punters got the nod that also avoided big returns and had good inside-the-20 to touchback ratios.
 The return men who got noticed were the ones who took it to the house the most.

 Agree or disagree?
 Post in